 This article was updated on April 5, 2019 following performances of Fraternal Forever and the April 5 issue of the Herald. 

 The cast consisted of Israel Oyedapo ’20, Kevin Lin ’20, Donaldo Reyes ’21, Jack Caniff ’22, and Josiah Bramble ’19 with Leela Willie ’22 stage managing.
 Kels Veeder, Niki Russell and Reed Herter were also involved in the production as Assistant Stage Manager, Set Designer and Lighting Designer respectively.

 The Herald had the opportunity to meet with the writer and director of Fraternal Forever to discuss it more.
 Donovan Hayden ’19 is no stranger to theatre or the Phoenix Players: he was in the monologue showcase in winter 2017 and starred in the HWS Theatre mainstage production Etymology of Bird in spring 2017.
-He now makes his debut as a writer and director with the Phoenix Players.

 Speaking with Hayden, the Herald learned that the play “is a coming-of-age drama, in which four young college men try to find and express their manhood through pledging.”
 Hayden has been working on the play since the summer, when he first got the idea, and began writing the script in October.
 The story also has larger themes and ideas about brotherhood and identity in college.